SinisterRectus/Discordia/docs/events.md

 ## Events
 WebSocket events are received by the client, and their associated data is processed accordingly.
-The *Client* object then broadcasts the following events, which may be subscribed to by client or bot scripts.
+The Client object then broadcasts the following events, which may be subscribed to by client or bot scripts.
 Arguments are listed next to each event name where appliciable.

 ---

 ### General

 #### `ready`
-Fired after the client logs in and establishes a working websocket connection.
+Fired after the client logs in and establishes a working WebSocket connection.
 Internally, the data from this event is used to populate most of the stored objects, but the data is not emitted.

 #### `resume`
 Fired when a client successfully resumes a WebSocket connection after being unexpectedly disconnected.

-#### `disconnect`
-Fired when the client's WebSocket unexpectedly disconnects.

-#### `raw` - payload
-Fired for every received WebSocket message, except when it disconnects.
-The full payload is provided in its original format.

 ---